abhiramrtk/puzzle-camera/README.md

 Ever looked at yourself in a camera and thought "This is way too easy to understand - I can see my whole face at once!"
 We realized people desperately needed a way to make looking at themselves needlessly complicated and time-consuming.
 Why see your face normally when you can scramble it into tiny pieces and spend minutes putting it back together?

 ### The Solution (that nobody asked for)
-Our revolutionary PaKa system takes your perfectly normal camera feed and scientifically scrambles it into a sliding puzzle!
+Our revolutionary PaKa system takes your perfectly normal c### Project Documentation For Software:amera feed and scientifically scrambles it into a sliding puzzle!
 Choose your preferred level of confusion (3x4, 4x4, or 5x5), and watch as your face gets chopped into pieces and shuffled around.
 Now you can waste precious minutes of your life clicking to reassemble yourself, because apparently looking at yourself normally was just too mainstream!

 ## Technical Details
 ### Technologies/Components Used